CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Experiments

-\myparagraph{Robustness for the model distortion.} We evaluated the robustness of our method against direct manipulation of the trained model, which may alter the embedded watermark information.
-We conducted three model distortion experiments: Gaussian noise ($\sigma$ = 0.005), Clone (Randomly clone 50$\%$), and Prune (Randomly remove 20$\%$).
-Gaussian noise is applied by adding noise with a standard deviation of $\sigma$ to the model's parameters while pruning and cloning randomly remove or duplicate anchors, respectively.
-As shown in Tab.\ref{tab:robustness_3d}, we evaluated watermark bit accuracy under various model attacks, and our method demonstrated superior robustness compared to existing approaches.
-These results confirm that our proposed technique reliably preserves the embedded watermark even when the model itself is subjected to distortion attacks.
+\paragraph{Robustness for the model distortion.} We evaluate our method's robustness against three model distortion attacks designed to alter the embedded watermark: adding Gaussian noise ($\sigma$ = 0.005) to the model parameters, randomly cloning 50$\%$ of the anchors, and randomly pruning 20$\%$ of the anchors.
+As shown in Tab.\ref{tab:model_distortion}, our method demonstrates superior bit accuracy and robustness compared to existing approaches under these attacks.
+These results confirm that our proposed method reliably preserves the watermark even when the model itself is directly manipulated.
+A detailed analysis is provided in Appendix~\ref{sec:model_distortion_details}.

-\myparagraph{Capacity.} The number of embedded watermark bits in the rendered image represents a trade-off between image quality and bit accuracy.
-We conducted experiments using 32, 48, and 64 bits.
-As shown in Tab.\ref{tab:capacity}, increasing the number of embedded watermark bits resulted in a degradation of both image quality and bit accuracy.
-However, our proposed method show that even with a larger number of bits, the performance degradation is reduced compared to others.